Skip to main contentSkip to navigation

 Transparent Pricing

-We don't hide behind "call for quote" scripts.
-WD Spyglass recoveries are difficult, but our pricing is fixed and honest.
+WD Spyglass recoveries follow our standard published pricing model.
 Compare to our standard hard drive recovery pricing.

 Our Austin lab operates on a transparency-first model.
 We use industry-standard recovery tools, including PC-3000 and DeepSpar, combined with strict environmental controls to make sure your hard drive is handled safely and properly.
 This approach allows us to serve clients nationwide with consistent technical standards.